 I love to read the history of the place we are going to visit from a guide book.
 It helps all of us have a little bit more background and understanding of a new place.
 I also make sure that we have everything planned as well as it can be.
 My favorite brand of guide books is DK Eyewitness.
 I find them to be small enough to fit in a tiny bag and complete enough for the average visitor.
 I also love seeing pictures of places instead of just reading text.

 If you don’t get car sick, a great book to read sure passes the time.
 I also like reading books that take place in our destination!

 You will need one or two of these if you have a particularly long road trip so you don’t have trash all over the car.
 I learned long ago that if you don’t give your kids somewhere easy to throw things, they will throw them on the ground.
 I also learned that most garbage bags for cars are pretty worthless.

-Road Trip Essentials for traveling with kids:
+Road Trip Essentials for Kids

 Car sick bags